 Pawlik said the man kept saying, “What happened?
 What just happened?”

 The driver pulled himself onto the hood and then fell down into the hole.
 He pulled himself back up onto the hood, and Pawlik took his hand and then his belt loop to get him out of the hole.
 He said he was the only person in the car.

-The Cadillac Escalade that was swallowed by a sinkhole made national headlines as well, including this one from Gawker (remember Gawker?):
+The Cadillac Escalade that was swallowed by an East Side sinkhole made national headlines as well, including this one from Gawker (remember Gawker?):

-24 hours later, the Cadillac Escalade that was swallowed by a sinkhole was still in the sinkhole and still running, as seen in this strangely hypnotic WISN12 video:
+24 hours later, the Cadillac Escalade that was swallowed by an East Side sinkhole was still in the sinkhole and still running, as seen in this strangely hypnotic WISN12 video:

-In the end, everything was cool, because according to Newsradio 620 WTMJ, the driver of the Cadillac Escalade that was swallowed by a sinkhole quickly received a new Cadillac Escalade (even though he had been driving with a suspended license):
+In the end, everything was cool, because according to Newsradio 620 WTMJ, the driver of the Cadillac Escalade that was swallowed by an East Side sinkhole quickly received a new Cadillac Escalade (even though he had been driving with a suspended license):